Indian Child Welfare

 ᎠᏲᎵ ᎠᎦᏎᏍᏙᏗ ᎢᏳᎵᏍᏔᏅ / ᎤᏘᏅᏅ ᎤᏓᎦᏴᎵᎨᎢ

-Whenever an application is received to become a Placement Resource home for the Cherokee Nation, the applicants will be assessed by the certification unit to ensure they meet qualifications.
+When an application is received to become a resource home, the applicants will be assessed by the certification unit to ensure they meet qualifications.
 Some of the key criteria are listed in this section:

 Citizenship